1981 World Endurance Championship: World Endurance Championship of Drivers

-Only half points were awarded at the shortened Nurbugring round.
+Only half points were awarded at the shortened Nürburgring round.
 All points scored were retained towards the championship totals.

 Results

 A total of 371 drivers scored points in the 1981 World Endurance Championship of Drivers.

 World Endurance Championship of Makes

 The World Endurance Championship of Makes was open FIA Group 1, Group 2, Group 3, Group 4 and Group 5 cars and to IMSA GTX cars.

 Cars from all eligible groups were combined, and then divided into two Divisions based on engine capacity.

 Points were awarded on a 20-15-12-10-8-6-4-3-2-1 basis for the top ten places in each Division at each race.

 Only the best placed car of each make in each division at each race was eligible to score points.

 Cars from groups not included in the championship (e.g. FIA Group 6 cars) were disregarded when assessing divisional positions for championship purposes.

 Only half points were awarded for the shortened Nurburgring race.

 The best five round results could be retained by each make.